openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

    * - **Always**
      - Always present the **Show Answer** option.

-       Note: Learners can submit a response after selecting **Show Answer** to see the correct answer.
+       Note: If you specify **Always**, learners can submit a response even after they select **Show Answer** to see the correct answer.

    * - **Answered**
-     - Show the answer only after the learner tries to answer the problem.
+     - Show the answer only after the learner answers the problem correctly.

-       If the problem can be, and is, reset, the answer is not shown until the learner tries the problem again.
+       If the problem can be, and is, reset, the answer is not shown until the learner tries the problem again after resetting.
 (When a learner answers a problem, the problem is considered to be both attempted and answered.
-When the problem is reset, the problem is still considerd to have been attempted, but is not considered to be answered.)
+When the problem is reset, the problem is still considered to have been attempted, but is not considered to be answered.)

    * - **Attempted**
      - Show the answer only after the learner tries to answer the problem.